-During 2018/19 we did over 4 outings per week in our minibus.
+During 2019/20 we did over 4 outings per week in our two minibuses.
 Our ideal group for an outing is 8 people but at a pinch we can go up to 12.

 Neighbourcare is entirely volunteer-run.
 We have no paid staff, although we do hire drivers to ensure our two minibuses aren’t standing idle too often.